cs480x-22c/a1-ghd3/README.md

 Be ambitious as these are designed to allow you to shape your learning.
 These are the only way to move from B to A territory.

+My README.
+---

 Github pages: https://bcfay.github.io/a1-ghd3/

 This program is a bubble-wrap popping game.
-The game starts with all circles unpopped (black) and ends when all cicles have been popped (white) by being clicked.
+The game starts with all circles unpopped (black) and ends when all circles have been popped (white) by being clicked.
-A line indicating progress moves across the bottom of the screen and indicates the game si complete when reachign the other side of the game's box.
+A line indicating progress moves across the bottom of the screen and indicates the game is complete when reaching the other side of the game's box.

 https://github.com/bcfay/a1-ghd3/blob/master/Screenshot%201.png

 Screenshot 1: A game being played.

 The number of bubbles can be changed by clicking the top arrows, the one pointing to the left decreasing the number andthe one to the right increasing it.

 https://github.com/bcfay/a1-ghd3/blob/master/Screenshot%202.png

-Screenshot 2: A game modified to have a differnet number of bubbles.
+Screenshot 2: A game modified to have a different number of bubbles.

-For design achivements I used a know color pallet throughout the entier page.
+For design achievements I used colors from an established color palette throughout the entire page.
-For technical achicements I created a game with severa interactive elements.
+For technical achievements I created a game with several interactive elements.